voxel51/fiftyone/docs/source/user_guide/index.rst

 :doc:`Configuring FiftyOne <config>`
 ------------------------------------

-Configure FiftyOne's default behavior to suit your needs.
+Configure FiftyOne's behavior to suit your needs.

 :doc:`>> Learn how to configure FiftyOne! <config>`